 Q: Would you recommend I use my own Handshake account to send reports, or should I set up a separate ‘system user’ account to manage the process?

 A: This is up to you.
 The benefit of a system user is that it can remain untouched and a dedicated user account on which to run your automated exports.
-If your personal account becomes deactivated (if you leave the institution, for example), having a separate account can be useful.
+If your personal account becomes deactivated (if you leave the university, for example), having a separate account can be useful.
 However, be sure to control password and lock down permissions to ensure this doesn’t become a risk for improper access to student data.

 Q: What happens to the scheduled report if the saved report changes?